avajs/ava/readme.md

 It's recommended to provide test titles if you have more than one test.

-If you haven't provided a test title, but the callback is a named function, that name will be used as the test title:
+If you haven't provided a test title, but the implementation is a named function, that name will be used as the test title:

 ```js
 test(function name(t) {